BeckaL/CV/README.md

 ## Interests

- Bouldering, dancing, and the odd bit of karaoke (given enough beer)!
+ Bouldering, dancing, and - given enough beer - the odd bit of karaoke!